-Empire Exhibition was an international exposition held at Bellahouston Park in Glasgow, from May to December 1938.
+Empire Exhibition (unofficially known as the British Empire Exhibition, was an international exposition held at Bellahouston Park in Glasgow, from May to December 1938.

-The Queen Elizabeth University Hospital, one of the biggest in Europe, started taking patients at the end of April 2015.
+The Queen Elizabeth University Hospital, located in Govan in the south-west of Glasgow, started taking patients at the end of April 2015.

-From 1 to 8 March 2001, the Banksy’s ‘Peace is Tough’ exhibition opened to visitors in Glasgow at The Arches nightclub.
+From 1 to 8 March 2001, the Banksy’s ‘Peace is Tough’ exhibition (alongside Sex Pistol’s artist Jamie Reid) opened to visitors in Glasgow at The Arches nightclub.

-On 21 February 1842, the train line from Glasgow Queen Street Station to Edinburgh Haymarket was opened to passenger traffic.
+On 21 February 1842, the train line from Glasgow Queen Street Station (initially known as Dundas Street) to Edinburgh Haymarket was opened to passenger traffic.